Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 person: Tuple[str, int] = ("Alice", 25)

-Basic Dictionary Typing
+Basic Type Specification for Dictionary

 from typing import Dict